 Take Control of Your Financial Future

 Taking on the right kind of debt means putting yourself in the right financial situation with the right lenders.
-While many of the people polled had a positive experience with their personal loans, people who endured unexpected penalties for early payments, failed to shop around for the right lender, or didn’t understand interest rates ahead of time were more likely to compound their financial stress rather than alleviate it.
+Many of the people polled had a positive experience with their personal loans.
+However, people who endured unexpected penalties for early payments, failed to shop around for the right lender, or didn’t understand interest rates ahead of time were more likely to compound their financial stress rather than alleviate it.

 At Crediful, you can trust that we’re passionate about helping you achieve your financial goals.
 We believe in letting you take control of your money by finding answers to all of your banking, credit, debt, and loan questions in one place.
 You can research your personal finance options and compare hundreds of financial products to find the perfect fit for your needs.
 Visit us at Crediful.com to learn more.

 Methodology and Limitations

 We surveyed 1,043 people who had taken out a personal loan.
 Around 47% of respondents took out a personal loan a year ago or more recently, while 26% took out their loan more than a year ago, and 27% took one out more than three years ago.
 Respondents ranged in age from 18 to 78.
 The average age was 39 with a standard deviation of 13 years.

 We did not statistically test our hypotheses.
 Survey data has certain limitations due to self-reporting, including exaggeration, telescoping, and selective memory.
 This was an exploratory project on experiences with personal loans.

 There are no hidden terms and conditions, so don’t worry about sharing the results of this study with your readers for any noncommercial use.
 We only ask that you include a link back to this page as credit to our contributors.